Football

 No hay anuncios

-According to FIFA's Disciplinary Code, in cases like this, fines can be imposed "even if the member association or club in question can demonstrate the absence of fault or negligence on their part," if "one or more supporters of a national team or a club" infringe "the dignity or integrity of a country, a person or a group of people by using words or actions that are derogatory, discriminatory or abusive on grounds of race, skin color, ethnic origin, nationality or social origin, gender, disability, sexual orientation, language, religion, political opinion or any other opinion, purchasing power, place of birth or any other status or reason."
+According to FIFA's disciplinary code, in cases like this, fines can be imposed "even if the member association or the club in question can prove the absence of fault or negligence on their part," if "one or more supporters of a national team or a club" infringe "upon the dignity or integrity of a country, a person or a group of persons by using words or actions that are derogatory, discriminatory or abusive on grounds of race, skin colour, ethnic origin, nationality or social origin, gender, disability, sexual orientation, language, religion, political opinion or any other opinion, purchasing power, place of birth or any other status or reason."